 Thank you for your gift to advance the work of worship renewal through IWS.

-To give to a named Scholarship Fund, include the name of the fund in the Donor Comment box below.
-To give toward an Endowment Fund or other fund not listed on this form, please contact the IWS Office.
-Let us know if the gift is a memorial or if there are any other special circumstances in the form’s Comment box.
+To give to a fund not listed, please contact the IWS Office.
+You can let us know if the gift is a memorial or if there are any other special circumstances in the last box on the form.
 All gifts are tax-deductible.
 Donations are in U.S. dollars

 ⊕ For U.S. Donors: Click for Information regarding the Coronavirus Aid, Relief and Economic Security (CARES) Act and its 2021 Extension